netzpirat/guard-coffeescript/README.md

 With the introduction of the [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) in Rails 3.1 there is no need to compile your CoffeeScripts with this Guard.
-However if you like to have instant validation feedback (preferably with a Growl notification) directly after you save a change, then you may want to skip the generation of the output file:
+However if you like to have instant validation feedback (preferably with a Growl notification) directly after you save a change, then you may want still use this Guard and just skip the generation of the output file:

 ```ruby
 guard 'coffeescript', :input => 'app/assets/javascripts', :noop => true